-2022 2021
+2023 2022

 \$'000 \$'000

-Within one year 18 17
+Within one year 15 18

-Later than one year but not longer than five years 26 38
+Later than one year but not longer than five years 12 26

-Total expenditure commitments 44 55
+Total expenditure commitments 27 44

 The commitments recorded above are estimated values for known outgoings.
-Per the Inter-Departmental Services Agreement 2016 (as amended and extended), the Council is liable for a portion of the total cost (with the balance being borne by the other seven jurisdictions).
+Per the Inter-Departmental Services Agreement (as extended to 2026), the Council is liable for a portion of the total cost (with the balance being borne by the other seven jurisdictions).
 However, that portion is not known with precision at reporting date.
 It is dependent on the Council's portion of total revenue compared to the total of all eight jurisdictions.